 We use enzymes and light PP (laser) in place of potassium permanganate.

-- Our Buttons are made from recycled metals.
+- - Our hang tags & labels made from recycled cotton.

-- Our labels are made from recycled fibers.
+- - Our Buttons are made from recycled metals.

-- We ship our jeans in 100% compostable shipping bags.
+- - We ship our jeans in recycled plastic bags.

-Triarchy designs and manufactures with a focused lense on resposible creation.
+Triarchy designs and manufactures with a focused lens on resposible creation.

 We are participants in the Ellen MacArthur Foundations Jeans Redesign program which highlights our participation in the circular economy as we follow the guidlines set out to achieve this with every pair of jeans we make.

 Our textile safety is verified by Oeko-Tex.
 Its Standard 100 goes beyond national and international standards for protection from harmful toxins, chemicals, dyes and restricted substances (both MSRL and RSL).
 We ensure our textiles are ecologically safe and healthy for human skin.